 - Ambiguously Brown: Most of them look somewhat like Bowser, except Morton, who is randomly dark brown.

 - Bald Woman: Wendy.
-Her ginormous pink ribbon may make this less obvious, but true enough she has no hair on her head even while her father and most of her siblings do.
+Her ginormous pink ribbon may make this less obvious, but true enough she has no hair on her head even while most of her siblings do.

 - Bratty Teenage Daughter: Wendy.
 Taken to extremes for the DiC cartoon's "Kootie Pie".